pyrosm/pyrosm/README.md

-**Pyrosm** is easy to use and it provides a somewhat similar user interface as another popular Python library [OSMnx](https://github.com/gboeing/osmnx) for parsing different datasets from the OpenStreetMap pbf-dump including road networks, buildings and points of interest.
+**Pyrosm** is easy to use and it provides a somewhat similar user interface as another popular Python library [OSMnx](https://github.com/gboeing/osmnx) for parsing different datasets from the OpenStreetMap pbf-dump including road networks (later also buildings and points of interest).
 The main difference between pyrosm and OSMnx is that OSMnx reads the data over internet using OverPass API, whereas pyrosm reads the data from local OSM data dumps that can be downloaded e.g. from [GeoFabrik's website](http://download.geofabrik.de/).
 This makes it possible to read data much faster thus allowing e.g. parsing street networks for whole country in a matter of minutes instead of hours (however, see [caveats](#caveats)).